unedo08/KickStarter-Scrapper/README.md

 # Kickstarter Scrapper
-Kickstarter scraper merupakan perangkat untuk mengikis web [Kickstarter](https://www.kickstarter.com/).
-Perangkat ini menggunakan set data proyek di Kickstarter oleh Web Robots yaitu [Kickstarter Datasets](https://webrobots.io/kickstarter-datasets/) sebagai masukan untuk mengikis data teks pada menu _Campaign_, _FAQ_, _Updates_, _Comments_, dan _Community_.
+Kickstarter Scraper is a tool for scraping the [Kickstarter](https://www.kickstarter.com/) web.
+This tool uses project datasets on Kickstarter by Web Robots namely [Kickstarter Datasets](https://webrobots.io/kickstarter-datasets/) as inputs to scrape text data on the _Campaign_, _FAQ_, _Updates_, _Comments_, and _Community_.

-## Kebutuhan
+## Libraries
-Berikut adalah daftar pustaka Python yang diperlukan untuk dapat menjalankan perangkat ini.
+The following is a list of the Python libraries required to run this tool.
 * json
 * re
 * time